SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 The API assumes that the batch key is a unique identifier for each `Batch`, where the batch key is defined as the combination of batch ID and the set of requesting parties.
 This applies even for `Batch`es which are already archived on the ledger.
-The `Batch`es and `Instruction`es are grouped together by the batch key.
+The `Batch`es and `Instruction`s are grouped together by the batch key.
 This requires the requesting parties to use a trusted supplier of unique identifiers from off the ledger.

 ### List Holding Contracts